-Eye Contact If this product comes in contact with eyes: Wash out immediately with water.
-If this product comes in contact with eyes: Wash out immediately with water.
-If this product comes in contact with eyes: Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.
+Eye Contact If this product comes in contact with eyes: • Wash out immediately with water. • If irritation continues, seek medical attention. • Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.
 Skin Contact If skin contact occurs: Immediately remove all contaminated clothing, including footwear.
 Flush skin and hair with running water (and soap if available).
 Seek medical attention in event of irritation.
 Inhalation If fumes, aerosols or combustion products are inhaled remove from contaminated area.
 Other measures are usually unnecessary.
 Ingestion For advice, contact a Poisons Information Centre or a doctor at once.
 Urgent hospital treatment is likely to be needed.
 If swallowed do NOT induce vomiting.
 If vomiting occurs, lean patient forward or place on left side (head-down position, if possible) to maintain open airway and prevent aspiration.
 Observe the patient carefully.
 Never give liquid to a person showing signs of being sleepy or with reduced awareness; i.e. becoming unconscious.
 Give water to rinse out mouth, then provide liquid slowly and as much as casualty can comfortably drink.
 Transport to hospital or doctor without delay.